Fer-Jg/TownyAdvanced-Spanish/Default-Config.yml.md

     town_plotbased_upkeep: 'false'
     # If set to true, the plot-based-upkeep system will be modified by the Town Levels' upkeep modifiers.
     town_plotbased_upkeep_affected_by_town_level_modifier: 'false'
+    # If set to any amount over zero, if a town's plot-based upkeep totals less than this value, the town will pay the minimum instead.
+    town_plotbased_upkeep_minimum_amount: '0.0'
     # The server's daily charge on a town which has claimed more townblocks than it is allowed.
     price_town_overclaimed_upkeep_penalty: '0.0'
     # Uses total number of plots that the town is overclaimed by, to determine the price_town_overclaimed_upkeep_penalty cost.